arikast/askbash/README.txt

 Version: 0.6

-Askbash makes it easy to define your own bash autocompletions (that thing that happens when you type a command and hit the tab key once or twice).
+Askbash makes it easy to define your own bash autocompletions (that thing that happens when you type a command and hit the tab key once or twice) using an intuitive yaml syntax.
 It also comes with a number of autocompletions pre-installed, which you can find in the completions/ directory.

 This means when you type a program name which matches one of the completers, such as "mvn", that you can tab-complete arguments to the program on the command line based on the definitions found in the corresponding completion file (in this case mvn.yml).